Hello, everyone -

 Welcome to the Gunn Center for the Study of Science Fiction's Summer Workshops!
 This post should give you all the info you need to have the best possible time during your stay here; if you need anything more (which isn't covered in your specific Google Group discussion forum), let us know and we'll add it.
 Feel free to check out older posts here to get an idea of how things have gone in the past, as well as other Center news stuff.
 We've posted this here so you can easily find this info wherever you are, so we can easily update it, and y'all can respond in a single place as opposed to digging around in the variouis Google Groups' messages.
 If you haven't yet joined the appropriate Google Group(s) or the invitation got lost, let us know.

-Hall Check-in: If it's like in prior years, go to Rieger Scholarship Hall, just north of Krehbiel, to check in (a student-worker is often on hand the first day).
+Hall Check-in: If it's like in prior years, go to Rieger Scholarship Hall, just south of 13th St, to check in (a student-worker is often on hand the first day).
 There you'll get your keycard, key, and internet password IF YOU ASK.
 Sometimes they make us go up the hill to another building to check in, so watch your Group messages for details and updates

 If you arrive during the daytime and no one's around, call the number on the door to check in.
 They'll have your name and room reservation info... except for those who haven't yet sent us that info.
 Be sure to let Kij know when you plan to check in so Housing can have staff on hand.
-On the evening of Sunday, June 5, we'll have a get-together at about 6:00pm in the kitchen or lobby of Rieger Scholarship Hall (also where we'll meet for the Workshops), and we'll order food and have soda and such on hand.
+On the evening of Sunday, June 9, we'll have a get-together at about 6:00pm in the kitchen or lobby of Rieger Scholarship Hall (also where we'll meet for the Workshops), and we'll order food and have soda and such on hand.
+If you'd like to contribute to costs, dinner usually costs us about $10/person.
 We'll probably also invite some local SF writers to hang with us so you can get to know some other "Young Gunns" (Workshop alums).

 Many of the scholarship-hall rooms have a kitchen area with cupboards, sink, and counter tops.
 There's space for a microwave, too, and there's one for the main kitchen area.
 Beyond that, it's pretty basic.
 We have several boxes of additional stuff we store for y'all to use: coffee pot, toaster, ice chest, hangers, some sheets and pillows, etc., plus I'll bring a pile of SF books, magazines, movies, and other goodies.

 Looking for a roommate?
 Write to your Google Group or post here ASAP so you can make proper housing arrangements.
-As of Friday, May 20, it will be too late to make room changes, so if someone decides they’re rooming together, Kij needs that by then.
+It will soon be too late to make room changes, so if someone decides they’re rooming together, Kij needs that by then.

-Novel Workshop: Kij and y'all should have your chapters and outlines now.
+Novel Workshop: Kij and y'all should have your chapters and outlines soon.
 Be sure to watch the Google Groups discussions!

 Advanced (aka "Repeat Offenders") Workshops: These are custom-tailored to the attendees, so stay involved in your Google Group.